AdamNolle/adamnolle.com/README.md

 ##### Coding

-- For the blog, I used cards from the Bootstrap framework [found here]([Cards · Bootstrap](https://getbootstrap.com/docs/4.0/components/card/)).
+- For the blog, I used cards from the Bootstrap framework [found here](https://getbootstrap.com/docs/4.0/components/card/).
 Doing this made it look easier to make a nice little landing page for each post. *This is a solid starting point, but I want to revise my blog in the future.*
 - This was a <u><span>major</span></u> help in figuring out how to make the bouncing icon animation behind my profile picture on the homepage.
-I was able to do this by using [this tutorial]([Coding Challenge #131: Bouncing DVD Logo - YouTube](https://www.youtube.com/watch?v=0j86zuqqTlQ)).
+I was able to do this by using [this tutorial](https://www.youtube.com/watch?v=0j86zuqqTlQ).
 Very energetic and fun video by [The Coding Train](https://thecodingtrain.com/) (links to website) I do recommend.

 ##### Media